Fighting dementia with music

 In cooperation with the dementia+art initiative, Cologne’s WDR Symphony Orchestra has played free chamber concerts for people with dementia and their families since 2012.
 The regular concerts are also teaching events where the musicians talk about their instruments, for example.
 The music performed is carefully selected so pieces are catchy and not too long.
 And at the end, the audience is invited to join in a sing-along.

-WDR Symphony Orchestra manager Siegwald Bütow can confirm the research findings from personal experience: people suffering from dementia show amazing recall when singing along to a familiar song.
+WDR Symphony Orchestra manager Siegwald Bütow confirms the research findings from personal experience: people suffering from dementia show amazing recall when singing along to a familiar song.
 “We are always amazed at how focused our visitors are.
 It is really moving to watch how the music opens them up and brings a smile to their faces.”
 As a public broadcaster, he adds, WDR has more leeway in programme development than commercial broadcasters.

 Coming alive through music

-There has been a lot of positive feedback for the music programme.
-The families of people with dementia have often stopped taking their loved ones to concerts for fear they might create a disturbance.
+There has been a lot of positive feedback for the music program.
+Families of people with dementia have often stopped taking their loved ones to concerts for fear they might create a disturbance.
 “We create an atmosphere where people can just relax and enjoy the concert,” Bütow says.
 Goethe University researcher Schall notes that a shared musical experience can also have a positive impact on relatives.
 “It helps people reconnect because you no longer need language to understand each other on an emotional level.”